 A Criminal Justice Master's Degree Designed to Fit Your Schedule

-The Criminology and Criminal Justice Master of Arts degree program is designed for working professionals in the fields of law enforcement, corrections, probation, victim services, and the judiciary environment.
+The Criminology and Criminal Justice Master of Arts degree program is designed for working professionals in the fields of law enforcement, corrections, probation/parole, victim advocacy, and the judiciary environment, but is also a great fit for students who want to continue their studies directly after their undergraduate degree while they begin their criminal justice careers.
 This program is offered at our Loveland Center at Centerra, with some course requirements completed online.

 This master's program will provide you with...